brycelelbach/thrust_wiki/Quick-Start-Guide.md

 Here we have used the ```make_permutation_iterator``` function to simplify the construction of the ```permutation_iterators```.
 The first argument to ```make_permutation_iterator``` is the source array of the gather operation and the second is the list of map indices.
 Note that we pass in ```source.begin()``` for the first argument in both cases, but vary the second argument to define the beginning and end of the sequence.

 When a ```permutation_iterator``` is used as an output sequence of a function it is equivalent to fusing a scatter operation to the algorithm.
-In general ```permutation_iterator``` allows you to operate on specific set of values in a sequence instead of the entire sequence.
+In general ```permutation_iterator``` allows you to operate on a specific set of values in a sequence instead of the entire sequence.

 ###```zip_iterator```